Skip to content

 Incidents eat the roadmap

-Incidents and unplanned work consume capacity, so roadmap delivery slows and “critical” work lingers.
+Incidents and unplanned work consume capacity, so roadmap delivery slows and “critical” work never finishes.

 Backlogs that never clear

-Implementation and onboarding queues grow faster than they’re delivered, so “critical” work lingers for months and becomes invisible noise.
+Implementation and onboarding queues grow faster than they clear, so delivery slips and priorities turn into background noise.

 Reliability drift, fading trust